 Some of my favorite things are laughing, exploring in nature, reading children’s books, and hosting parties.
 The years I spent leading support groups for women processing childhood sexual abuse was the most meaningful work I have ever done, and it inspired me to pursue my Master’s in Counseling Psychology at The Seattle School, which I will complete in 2017.
 In our work together I will draw from psychodynamic and relational theories that consider how our past informs our present.
 It is an honor to join you on your journey toward wholeness.

 My interest in psychotherapy began in 2009 when I became a Licensed Massage Therapist and saw firsthand how important the mind-body connection is.
 I experienced how emotions could be held in the body and how awareness of our body and thoughts can help what may be stuck to finally move again.
 I also see us all as being more than just our minds and bodies, I see us as spiritual beings having a human experience.
 I believe my role as a therapist is to help you navigate the mind-body-spirit connection, to help you to explore what is both known and unknown in your experience, to help you discover what might be tangled and knotted so that we can, together, help you to untie the knots with authenticity and awareness.
 I offer you my full attention, my compassionate listening, my tools and resources for increasing self-awareness, and a caring space for you to discover yourself more fully.
 Our work together will include exploring family patterns as we look back at multiple generations, understanding your own persistent life themes, both past and present, and how they effect your every day life, understanding how you relate to other people in your life (understanding your relationships both past and present), and developing the ability to be present in your body and mind.
 These are no easy tasks, but my hope is that you will leave therapy with a stronger sense of who you are, a stronger sense of purpose, that you will feel more compassion for yourself, and that you will find more peace in your every day life.
+Additionally, I’m particularly interested in working with queer, questioning, and gender variant individuals.
 I look forward to our work together!

 I am proud to be from the gritty and stouthearted city of Chicago.
 Having moved to Seattle two years ago, I have also fallen in love with the mountains, sea, and gentle seasons of this region.
 I am in my final year at The Seattle School of Theology & Psychology, where I will graduate with an MA in Counseling Psychology.
 I have spent years working in community development––both domestic and international––which profoundly shapes my engagement in the world.
 I graduated from Columbia College with a BFA and still dabble in the creative arts.
 I also love making things, baking bread, seeing a place for the first time, and reading long novels.